Computing Quantum Resources using Tensor Cross Interpolation: Introduction

 The first aspect can be efficiently addressed through the application of Tensor Network (TN) methods~\cite{ORUS2014117,Orus2019,Bridgeman_2017}, which currently represent one of the most powerful tools for the analysis of strongly correlated quantum systems, particularly in low-dimensional regimes.
 These methods are based on the possibility of deriving an efficient representation of a quantum many-body state through the amount and structure of its entanglement~\cite{ORUS2014117}.
 As a result, the past two decades have witnessed a steady increase in the number of tensor network (TN) techniques, developed for both static and dynamic settings, specific to different classes of problems (see~\cite{annurev:/content/journals/10.1146/annurev-conmatphys-040721-022705,montangero2018introduction} for a review).

 Nevertheless, an efficient representation of the state, while crucial, is not sufficient for the computation of quantum resources.
 Indeed, the calculation of these quantities generally involves evaluating non-linear functions of an exponentially growing number of parameters.
 Consequently, their calculation requires algorithms tailored to the representation of the state and the specific quantifier under consideration.
 One potential solution to this challenge is to employ sampling techniques.
-This method has recently been applied to the computation of quantum magic, both by direct~\cite{PhysRevB.107.035148,Haug2023stabilizerentropies,lami2023quantummagicperfectpauli} and stochastic~\cite{PRXQuantum.4.040317,Tarabunga2024criticalbehaviorsof} sampling.
+This method has recently been applied to the computation of quantum magic, both by direct~\cite{PhysRevB.107.035148,Haug2023stabilizerentropies,lami2023quantummagicperfectpauli} and stochastic~\cite{PRXQuantum.4.040317,Tarabunga2024criticalbehaviorsof, PhysRevLett.133.010602} sampling.
 Continuing this trend, a sampling approach has been proposed to evaluate the entanglement entropy in systems of arbitrary dimensions~\cite{PRXQuantum.3.030312}, for which there are currently no other efficient methods.
-While these strategies are efficient, their applicability depends on the specific system and/or quantifier under consideration.